eirslett/frontend-maven-plugin/README.md

 ### Running gulp

 Very similar to the Grunt execution.
 It will run gulp according to the `gulpfile.js` in your working directory.
 By default, colors will be shown in the log.
+If you desire to use a gulpfile write as ES6 module, it's necessary to install 'gulp-cli' 2.3.0 or greater.

 ```xml
 <execution>